godotengine/godot-docs/classes/class_audiostreamrandomizer.rst

 :ref:`PlaybackMode<enum_AudioStreamRandomizer_PlaybackMode>` **PLAYBACK_RANDOM** = ``1``

 Pick a stream at random according to the probability weights chosen for each stream.
+If only 1 sound is present in the pool, the same sound will always play.

 .. _class_AudioStreamRandomizer_constant_PLAYBACK_SEQUENTIAL: